alvawei/smerge/README.md

   return arr;
 }
 ```
-Following this, the GUI will display the final resolution on the main window and prompt the user to accept the changes made unless if the `-g` option was declared in the initial command.
+Following this, the GUI will display the final resolution on the main window and prompt the user to accept the changes made.